CLOSE X

 A Bounty of Castles and Wineries

-Set between the Mediterranean and Adriatic Seas, Irpinia is little known among American travelers, although it’s only about an hour’s drive east of Naples.
+Set between the Mediterranean and Adriatic Seas, Irpinia is little known among American travelers.
+Nevertheless it’s only about an hour’s drive east of Naples.

 carved wooden angels in a museum in Irpinia